 As an international school, one of our greatest challenges has always been our transient student population.
 We can never be sure how long a child will be with us for.
 In fact, between Year 7 and Year 13, almost one in three students will typically leave due to their parents taking jobs in different parts of the world or other changing circumstances.

 To make sure the time they spend with us really counts, we monitor attainment and progress extremely carefully from the moment a student joins our school, and have different ways of encouraging them to give their best, from day one.

 Experience tells us that our students respond well to a finely calibrated balance of challenge and aspiration, so we invest time and thought into setting appropriate targets for them.
-We want to make sure each child is appropriately stretched without being at risk of buckling under pressure, so our Heads of Department keep a close eye on progress and occasionally adjust targets up or down if need be.

 We’ve found that being able to display the children’s achievement onscreen using a traffic light system is a simple way for staff to keep a check on the how they are progressing towards their goals and so we use a piece of software from SIMS Independent to do this.
 Recording achievement electronically makes it easy for us to see who is or isn’t progressing as expected using red, yellow and green bandings.
 This means that if a child’s attainment falls, we know quickly and can take steps to support them.